Chart Color Schemes

 Residential development activity is lower than average in Scone according to AreaSearch's national comparison of local real estate markets

 Scone has averaged approximately 18 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, 93 homes were approved, with an additional 10 approved so far in FY26.
-This averages out to around 0.3 new residents per year per dwelling constructed during these years.
+Over the past five financial years, from FY21 to FY25, 93 homes were approved, with an additional 12 approved so far in FY26.
+This results in around 0.3 new residents per year per dwelling constructed during this period.

 The average construction cost value of new homes is $384,000.
-In the current financial year, $8.6 million worth of commercial development approvals have been recorded, indicating the area's predominantly residential character.
-Compared to the rest of NSW, Scone has similar development levels per capita, suggesting market stability and alignment with regional trends.
-However, these development levels are below the national average, which could reflect the area's maturity or potential planning constraints.
+In the current financial year, $8.6 million in commercial development approvals have been recorded.
+Compared to Rest of NSW, Scone has similar development levels per person, indicating market stability aligned with regional trends.
+However, this activity is below national averages, suggesting maturity and potential planning constraints.

-The new development in Scone consists mainly of standalone homes, making up 86% of approvals, with the remaining 14% being medium to high-density housing.
-This preserves the area's low-density nature and caters to space-seeking buyers.
+New developments consist of 86% standalone homes and 14% medium and high-density housing, maintaining the area's low density nature and attracting space-seeking buyers.
 With around 294 people per dwelling approval, Scone exhibits characteristics of a low-density area.
-Population forecasts indicate that Scone will gain approximately 137 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts indicate Scone will gain approximately 137 residents by 2041.
+Given current development patterns, new housing supply is expected to meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development